nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not be added to `CommandHistory` to be saved as a past command.
+**Note:** If a command fails its execution, it will not be added to the `CommandHistory` object in `LogicManager` to be saved as a past command.

 </box>

-Step 4.
+Step 3.
 The user now decides that deleting the person was a mistake, and decides to undo that action by executing the `undo` command.
 The `undo` command will extract the latest command excluding `undo` and call the `undo()` of the latest command.

 <box type="info" seamless>